 As I mentioned in Tip 1, cases of obviously stolen composition are not at all rare.
 I know this isn’t technically a tip, but it deserves its own paragraph.
 Make sure you credit others in case you borrowed your ideas from them.
 Give them a little shoutout or link to their blog as a way of respect.
 As we’ve seen above, there are so many ways you can get inspired as a food photographer so there’s absolutely no reason to copy others.

 Did you know?
 I recently started a series of free Food Photography Tips!
-If you don’t want to miss out, make sure you’re subscribed to my email list and receive all the tips straight to your inbox!
+If you don’t want to miss out, make sure you’re subscribed to my email list (scroll to the bottom of this page) and receive all the tips straight to your inbox!